 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 The Commission only has one item that qualifies for reporting in this category.
-It is comprised of certain items related to the measurement of the net pension asset and contributions to the pension plan made during the current year and subsequent to the net pension asset measurement date.
+It is comprised of certain items related to the measurement of the net pension liability and contributions to the pension plan made during the current year and subsequent to the net pension liability measurement date.
 For more detailed information on this item, reference the related note.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The Commission has one type of item that qualifies for reporting in this category.
-Certain items related to the measurement of the net pension asset are reported as deferred inflows of resources.
-For more detailed information on this item, reference the related note.
+The Commission does not have any deferred inflows of resources as of June 30, 2021.